jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_llm.md

 The purpose of the "update" method is to update the "obj" attribute of the class instance with the provided "modules".
 It does this by calling the "update" method of the "obj" attribute and passing in the "modules" dictionary as an argument.

-The "update" method is expected to modify the "obj" attribute in some way based on the provided "modules".
-The specific implementation of the "update" method and its effects on the "obj" attribute would depend on the class and its intended functionality.
+The return type of the method is "None", indicating that it does not return any value.

 #### **Method Details**
 The given code is defining a method called "update" within a class.
 The method takes two parameters: "self" (which refers to the instance of the class) and "modules" (which is expected to be a dictionary with string keys and values of type torch.nn.Module).

 The method calls the "update" method of an object called "obj" (which is assumed to be an attribute of the class) and passes the "modules" dictionary as an argument.

-The return type of the method is None, indicating that it does not return any value.
+The return type of the method is None.

 ## Class **`LLM`** Overview
 The `LLM` class is a subclass of the `BaseModel` class.
 It represents a large language model (LLM) and is used for tasks such as text generation and fine-tuning.